Just Above the Surface of the Earth (For a Coming Extinction) | 01:09:00 | 4K | 5.1 sound | 2024

 JUST ABOVE THE SURFACE OF THE EARTH is a visceral, sensory meditation on what it means to live in a broken world.

-Participation: Orland Grassland for the Calling Frog Survey at the Peggy Notebaert Nature Museum (IL), Multi-Agency Rocky Intertidal Network at the University of Santa Cruz (CA), Partnership for the Interdisciplinary Studies of Coastal Oceans (OR), The Nature Conservancy in Oregon (OR), Oregon Department of Fish and Wildlife (OR), Illinois Bat Conservation Program (IL), Illinois Department of Natural Resources (IL), Wisconsin Department of Natural Resources (WI), Kickapoo Valley Reserve (WI), Kitsap Beach Naturalists for the Multi-Agency Rocky Intertidal Network (WA), and Urban Ecology Center (WI)
+Participation: Forest Preserves Of Cook County – Orland Grassland (IL), Calling Frog Survey at the Peggy Notebaert Nature Museum (IL), Multi-Agency Rocky Intertidal Network at the University of Santa Cruz (CA), Partnership for the Interdisciplinary Studies of Coastal Oceans (OR), The Nature Conservancy in Oregon (OR), Oregon Department of Fish and Wildlife (OR), Illinois Bat Conservation Program (IL), Illinois Department of Natural Resources (IL), Wisconsin Department of Natural Resources (WI), Kickapoo Valley Reserve (WI), Kitsap Beach Naturalists for the Multi-Agency Rocky Intertidal Network (WA), and Urban Ecology Center (WI)

 Select Credits: